bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 @sourceref ./item-total.pipe.spec.ts

-> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!
+> If you’ve implemented the solution correctly, when you run `npm run test` all tests will pass!

 ## P1: Solution